CCMS-UCSD/GNPSDocumentation/docs/faq.md

 ## Spectral Libraries

 !!! question "How do I get access to the public spectral libraries?"
+    They will be shared with you by default and selected automatically when performing an analysis that requires spectral libraries.
+This is all included in shared user speclibs.
+If it does not show up, then do the following.

     On the select input files popup, click on the shared files tab, and enter speclibs as an import share.

     ![Screenshot](img/faq/shared_libs.png)